API Reference

 |---|---|

-clientId | UniqueClientID User identification values generated by game servers that comply with key formats |
+clientId | User identification value generated by the game server following the UniqueClientID key format |

-UniqueClientId must comply Formatted-Unique-Client-ID rule.
+The UniqueClientID must follow the Formatted-Unique-Client-ID rule.

 The format of Formatted-Unique-Client-ID is UniqueID:TimeStamp:LicenseKey.

-| Parameter | Type | Description |
+| Item | Type | Description |

 |---|---|---|

-TimeStamp | char(13) | Time when a UTC-based 13-digit session was created |
+TimeStamp | char(13) | 13-digit session creation time based on UTC |

-LicenseKey | string | AppGuard License Key issued for the Application |
+LicenseKey | string | AppGuard License Key issued for the application |

 #import <AppGuardCore/AppGuard.h>

-// Send UniqueClientID as a factor
+// Pass the UniqueClientID as a parameter

 APPGUARD_SET_CERTIFICATION_ID("UniqueID:TimeStamp:LicenseKey", 180);